Data pipelines

 # Step II: Evaluate the pipeline in a loop over all frames:

-for frame in range(pipeline.source.num_frames):
+for data in pipeline.frames:

 ...